· ·

 Can I use regular chocolate instead of Candy Melts?

-Do I have to use shredded coconut?
+Do I have to use coconut?

 Dr. Seuss Truffula Trees